 All students seeking an undergraduate degree (full-time or part-time) have a CLW Graduation requirement of 80 credits.
 Students are encouraged to garner a minimum of 10 credits per semester until the full requirement is met and to complete their CLW requirement before their last semester.
+Students can accrue a maximum of 20 credits each academic session.
 Students must satisfy this requirement in order to graduate from HBU.